KomodoPlatform/developer-docs/docs/005-installations/_019-common-runtime-parameters.md

 The <b>reindex</b> parameter is not a viable alternative method for re-syncing the blockchain in this circumstance.
 :::

+#### :pushpin: Examples:

-> Using timestampindex as a runtime parameter:
+Using timestampindex as a runtime parameter:

 ```
   ./komodod -timestampindex=1
 ```

-> Using timestampindex as a default value in the coin's .conf file:
+Using timestampindex as a default value in the coin's .conf file:

 ```
   timestampindex=1